I have an OWW brain. It sucks. I'm a master of self-sabotage. I am my own worst enemy.

 I've been trying to turn my OWW brain into a WOW brain.

-- I want to lose 50 pounds of fat
+I want to lose fat

-- I want to gain 10 pounds of muscle
+I want to gain muscle

-- I want to be able to do the splits
+I want to do the splits

 You're in the desert.
 You're miles away from a tower.
 (A Dark Tower….!?)
 You can barely see it in the distance.